 Department of Transportation Requirements

-Here are the basic requirements for passing the DOT physical exam.
+Below are the basic requirements for passing the DOT physical exam.

-* Need to have 20/40 correctable vision in each eye as well as both combined.
+- Need to have 20/40 correctable vision in each eye as well as both combined.
 Vision correction devices such as glasses or contacts are permitted.

-* Needs to be capable of distinguishing colors found on traffic signals.
+- Needs to be capable of distinguishing colors found on traffic signals.

-* Should be able to perceive a forced whisper at a distance of at least 5 feet.
+- Should be able to perceive a forced whisper at a distance of at least 5 feet.

-* Blood pressure must be under 160/100.
+- Blood pressure must be under 160/100.
 Prescription medication to control blood pressure is allowed.

-* Cannot have diabetes that requires insulin injections; diabetes controlled through a diet or oral medication is permitted.
+- Cannot have diabetes that requires insulin injections; diabetes controlled through a diet or oral medication is permitted.

-* Blood sugar may not be higher than 200.
+- Blood sugar may not be higher than 200.

-* No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is permitted.